Buoy (mascot): Description

+Reaction

 Reaction to Buoy's debut was polarized, with many observers expressing a strong like or dislike for the mascot.
 A reporter for KUOW called negative attention to the criticism of Buoy by adults, noting that the mascot is targeted at children.
-On his Spittin' Chiclets podcast, Paul Bissonnette called Buoy "the ugliest mascot of all time".
 Halfway through the 2022–23 NHL season, ESPN's Greg Wyshynski called Buoy the worst Seattle Kraken development of the season so far, describing the mascot as "a land-based troll doll with Brian Burke's hairstyle."
 In late December 2022, however, two The Seattle Times reporters wrote that Buoy "appears to be a hit" with younger Kraken fans.

+Buoy, since his introduction, has been in a professional wrestling-style feud with Paul Bissonnette.
+On his Spittin' Chiclets podcast in 2022, Bissonnette called Buoy "the ugliest mascot of all time".
+The commentator and the mascot traded insults on X in the days before the 2024 NHL Winter Classic, which was held in Seattle.
+During an intermission report at the Winter Classic, Buoy confronted Bissonnette wearing a pair of large boxing gloves; Bissonette responded by throwing his microphone at Buoy, after which Buoy pursued Bissonnette with a "Kick Me" sign, and Bissonnette knocked the mascot down with a high shoulder, following up with an elbow drop.